Aakashdeep-Srivastava/Algorithmic-Trading-Model-for-BTC-USDT-Market/README.md

 - **Machine Learning Models:** Deployment of LSTM networks for capturing complex market dynamics.
 - **Risk Management:** Utilization of GARCH models for volatility assessment and management.

-## 📈 Performance of Models

-- **Criteria:** Evaluation based on performance, logic, risk management, code quality, data visualization, and presentation.

-## 🙏 Conclusion

-- A heartfelt thank you to all participants.
-Wishing you the best of luck in crafting innovative and profitable models.

 ## 📚 Reference

 - "Bitcoin Return Volatility Forecasting: A Comparative Study between GARCH and RNN"